-- Executive Directors, Assistant Directors, Business Managers and Statutory Officers are required to complete an Annual Assurance Statement at the end of the financial year.
-These governance declarations provide appropriate management assurance that key elements of the system of internal control are in place and are working effectively and help to identify areas for improvement. - The Executive Leadership Team reviews the Strategic Risk Register on a quarterly basis and Service/Project Risk Registers are maintained by each Group/Business Manager.
-In addition, project highlight and exception reports are reviewed by the Executive Leadership Team monthly. - A Governance Group meets quarterly to discuss and action matters such as staff declarations of interests, gifts and hospitality, audit recommendations, cyber security and GDPR updates/breaches register and counter fraud updates.
-Attendees include the CEO,

-S151 and Monitoring Officer, as well as relevant Officers such as the DPO, SWAP and Counter Fraud.

-- The SWAP Assistant Director provides the Audit Committee, as the Committee charged with governance, with an Annual Opinion on the control environment of the Council, which includes its governance arrangements. - Investigation of, and decisions on, allegations of failure to comply with the Members' Code of Conduct are considered and determined by the Monitoring Officer and/or an Independent Standards Panel. - Induction processes are carried out for newly elected Members and appointed officers. - The Section 151 Officer ensures training and awareness sessions are carried out for the Audit Committee periodically. - The External Auditors (Bishop Fleming) present progress reports to the Audit Committee and the External Auditor's Annual Audit Letter and follow-up of management responses to issues raised in the Letter or other reports are overseen by the Audit Committee. - Quarterly financial and performance reports are presented to the Cabinet, demonstrating performance management against agreed performance indicators and budgets. - Members of the Audit Committee were invited to comment on the AGS and Local Code of Corporate Governance prior to the Cabinet agreeing both documents. - The Audit Committee reviews the Annual Statement of Accounts, including the final AGS, the Treasury Management Strategy and quarterly progress reports from both Internal Audit (SWAP) and External Audit (Bishop Fleming). - Full Council approves the annual budget and reviews and approves the Treasury Management Strategy, following recommendations from the Audit Committee. - Internal Audit monitors the quality and effectiveness of systems of internal control.
+- All officers are required to complete an Annual Assurance Statement at the end of the financial year.
+These governance declarations provide appropriate management assurance that key elements of the system of internal control are in place and are working effectively and help to identify areas for improvement. - The Statutory Officer Group reviews the Strategic Risk Register on a quarterly basis and Service/Project Risk Registers are maintained by each service.
+In addition, project highlight and exception reports are reviewed by the Executive Leadership Team monthly. - The Statutory Officer group meets quarterly to discuss and action matters such as staff declarations of interests, gifts and hospitality, audit recommendations, cyber security and GDPR updates/breaches register and counter fraud updates.
+Attendees include the CEO, \$151 and Monitoring Officer, as well as relevant Officers such as the DPO, SWAP and Counter Fraud. - The SWAP Assistant Director provides the Audit Committee, as the Committee charged with governance, with an Annual Opinion on the control environment of the Council, which includes its governance arrangements. - Investigation of, and decisions on, allegations of failure to comply with the Members' Code of Conduct are considered and determined by the Monitoring Officer and/or an Independent Standards Panel. - Induction processes are carried out for newly elected Members and appointed officers. - The Section 151 Officer ensures training and awareness sessions are carried out for the Audit Committee periodically. - The External Auditors (Bishop Fleming) present progress reports to the Audit Committee and the External Auditor's Annual Audit Letter and follow-up of management responses to issues raised in the Letter or other reports are overseen by the Audit Committee. - Quarterly financial and performance reports are presented to the Cabinet, demonstrating performance management against agreed performance indicators and budgets. - Members of the Audit Committee were invited to comment on the AGS prior to the Cabinet signing off the document. - The Audit Committee reviews the Annual Statement of Accounts, including the final AGS, the Treasury Management Strategy and quarterly progress reports from both Internal Audit (SWAP) and External Audit (Grant Thornton). - Full Council approves the annual budget and reviews and approves the Treasury Management Strategy, following recommendations from the Audit Committee. - Internal Audit monitors the quality and effectiveness of systems of internal control.
 Audit reports include an opinion that provides management with an independent judgement on the adequacy and effectiveness of internal controls.
-Reports including recommendations for improvement are detailed in an action plan agreed with the relevant Business Manager or Assistant Director. - The Annual Internal Audit Opinion for 2023/2024, in respect of the areas reviewed during the year, was High Reasonable. - The Council's Financial Rules and Contract Rules are kept under review and revised periodically; the most recent update was approved by Council in February 2021. - Other explicit review/assurance mechanisms, such as the Annual Report from the Local Government Ombudsman and reports from SWAP or Bishop Fleming are also reviewed by the Audit Committee.
+Reports including recommendations for improvement are detailed in an action plan agreed with the relevant Business Manager or Assistant Director.

+- The Annual Internal Audit Opinion for 2024/2025, in respect of the areas reviewed during the year, was High Reasonable. - The Council's Financial Rules and Contract Rules are kept under review and revised periodically; the most recent update was approved by Council in March 2025. - Other explicit review/assurance mechanisms, such as the Annual Report from the Local Government Ombudsman and reports from SWAP or Bishop Fleming are also reviewed by the Audit Committee.